attack68/rateslib/docs/source/z_quantlib.rst

 Coming from QuantLib
 ********************
-This document offers a brief comparison between RatesLib and QuantLib for constructing a STIBOR3M-based swap curve.
+This document offers a brief comparison between *rateslib* and *QuantLib* for constructing a *Curve*.
+In this example we build a *Curve* whose index is STIBOR-3M.
 The evaluation includes curve creation and pricing a vanilla interest rate swap using both libraries.
 Let's start with QuantLib:

 .. code-block:: python